Controversies related to Sheikh Hasina: Controversies

+Bilateral relations with India

 In June 2024, Sheikh Hasina paid a state visit to New Delhi, during which Bangladesh and India signed ten bilateral agreements, including one on allowing India a rail corridor to its northeastern states through Bangladeshi territory.
 This led to widespread criticism in Bangladesh on the issue of the country's sovereignty, accusing Hasina of "selling the country to India".

-Domestically, Hasina has been criticised as being too close to India, often at the cost of Bangladesh's sovereignty.
+Domestically, Hasina had been criticised as being too close to India, often at the cost of Bangladesh's sovereignty.
 She is seen by her critics as a manifestation of India's interference in Bangladeshi politics, which they have described as the main source of her power.